 One important aspect of learning is creative time.
 We usually observe creative time everyday where kids are encouraged to create something or learn how to create something.
 We have non-fictional books, encyclopedia, learning posters and charts.
 We have all sorts of crafting materials, motors, batteries, recycled materials.
 They sometimes end up with crafted car being moved by pair of wheels.

 Other learning activities like musical instruments, pets, indoor garden, block structures, safe power tools can be readily available.
 Allow yourself and kids to explore around the house and learn.
 I don’t mind cleaning the house often because I know that the more cluttered the house is, the more learning is happening.

 There is a lot of learn.
 The only limitation you have is your where your kid’s imagination can take them.
-Once you have develop the habit of learning, your mindset would shift to the love of learning.
+Once you have develop the habit of learning, your mindset and their mindset would shift to the love of learning.
 You will start to be conscious with the toys that you buy, making sure that they enhances learning.

 We have converted part of our garage as a plant nursery.
 We have a heating pad and started planting seeds in the middle of winter!
 They label the seeds, visit them everyday and see how they are growing.

 Shutdown the television and the internet during this time.
 Have them explore throughout your home with things they can touch, smell, taste, see and feel.
 Allow their curiosity to take over, and learning will take place on its own.

 Oh, just make sure they don’t burn your house!